 To display status messages for post-deployment scripts, you need to code the scripts to write the messages to the logs.
 For more information, see the Cloud Logging documentation.

-The status of post-deployment scripts are not included in the messages that Deployment Manager writes to the Cloud Shell or a local Cloud SDK shell session.
+The status of post-deployment scripts are not included in the messages that Deployment Manager writes to the Cloud Shell or a local Google Cloud CLI shell session.